Alkaline earth metal: Physical and atomic

-Nuclear stability
+Isotopes

-Isotopes of all six alkaline earth metals are present in the Earth's crust and the Solar System at varying concentrations, dependent upon the nuclides' half-lives and, hence, their nuclear stabilities.
+Isotopes of all six alkaline earth metals are present in the Earth's crust and the Solar System at varying concentrations, dependent upon the nuclides' half-lives and their nuclear stabilities.
 The first five have one, three, five, four, and six stable (or observationally stable) isotopes respectively, for a total of 19 stable nuclides, as listed here: beryllium-9; magnesium-24, -25, -26; calcium-40, -42, -43, -44, -46; strontium-84, -86, -87, -88; barium-132, -134, -135, -136, -137, -138.
 The four underlined isotopes in the list are predicted by radionuclide decay energetics to be only observationally stable and to decay with extremely long half-lives through double-beta decay, though no decays attributed definitively to these isotopes have yet been observed as of 2024.
 Radium has no stable nor primordial isotopes.

-In addition to the stable species, calcium and barium each have one extremely long-lived and primordial radionuclide: calcium-48 and barium-130, with half-lives of 5.6×10^19 and 1.6×10^21 years, respectively.
-Both are far longer than the current age of the universe (4.7× and 117× billion times longer, respectively) and less than one part per ten billion has decayed since the formation of the Earth.
-The two isotopes are stable for practical purposes.

 Apart from the 21 stable or nearly-stable isotopes, the six alkaline earth elements each possess a large number of known radioisotopes.
-None of the isotopes other than the aforementioned 21 are primordial: all have half-lives too short for even a single atom to have survived since the Solar System's formation, after the seeding of heavy nuclei by nearby supernovae and collisions between neutron stars, and any present are derived from ongoing natural processes.
-Beryllium-7, beryllium-10, and calcium-41 are trace, as well as cosmogenic, nuclides, formed by the impact of cosmic rays with atmospheric or crustal atoms.
-The longest half-lives among them are 1.387 million years for beryllium-10, 99.4 thousand years for calcium-41, 1599 years for radium-226 (radium's longest-lived isotope), 28.90 years for strontium-90, 10.51 years for barium-133, and 5.75 years for radium-228.
-All others have half-lives of less than half a year, most significantly shorter.
+None of the isotopes other than the aforementioned 21 are primordial; all have half-lives too short for even a single atom to have survived since the Solar System's formation, after the seeding of heavy nuclei by nearby supernovae and collisions between neutron stars, and any present are derived from ongoing natural processes.
+Beryllium-7, beryllium-10, and calcium-41, for example, are trace, as well as cosmogenic, nuclides, formed by the impact of cosmic rays with atmospheric or crustal atoms.
+The longest-lasting isotopes of each alkaline earth metal are: 1.387 million years for beryllium-10; 20.915 hours for magnesium-28; 99.4 thousand years for calcium-41; 28.90 years for strontium-90; 10.51 years for barium-133; and 1600 years for radium-226.
+All other radioisotopes have half-lives of around or shorter than half a decade, most significantly shorter.